 Whether you’re launching a new product, feature, or enterprise suite— there’s an art and science to the way you reach, engage, and delight your users.
-Join 200 founders and product leaders as they discuss how they bring winning products to market again and again.
+On May 2nd, 200 founders and product leaders met to discuss how they bring winning products to market again and again.

 DevGuild: Product Marketing is a half-day event exploring the tactics and strategies that great developer and B2B SaaS product companies use to message, launch and drive adoption for their products.
 At this event you’ll learn to:

 Co-Founder and COO, Bitnami

 Head of Product Marketing, WeWork

 VP Product Marketing, Jama Software